-Normally, dump trailers use the hoist battery to provide power to the breakaway brakes.
-If your trailer is not setup this way, there will be a small breakaway battery mounted near the breakaway switch.
+The trailer will have a small breakaway battery mounted near the breakaway switch.

 Most trailers are setup to charge the battery from the tow vehicle.
 If the electrical system on your tow vehicle does not provide power to the battery, you must periodically charge the battery with a commercial battery charger to keep the battery charged.